AILEY director Q&A hosted by Bonnie Greer screens in cinemas on January the 4th, book now: www.aileyfilm.co.uk.

 READ MORE: KEITH HARING STREET ART BOY

-The answer to this is for Wignot to allow Ailey’s dance to do the talking, and it’s here that we find the inner turmoil, passion and beauty of the man.
-Here Ailey drew on his childhood memories in Revelations and Blues Suite as ballet mixed with jazz and cultural traditions in creating something unique.
+The answer to this is for Wignot to allow Ailey’s dance to do the talking, and it’s here that we find the man’s inner turmoil, passion and beauty.
+Here Ailey drew on his childhood memories in Revelations and Blues Suite as ballet mixed with jazz and cultural traditions to create something unique.
 His stage shows would become an international sensation while elevating his American Dance Theater to the forefront of modern contemporary dance.
 Here Ailey’s success would become all-encompassing as he pushed himself and his company to achieve more in breaking down the barriers of class and race that surrounded dance.

 READ MORE: IT’S A SIN